tokenized/pkg/bsor/README.md

 Bitcoin script object representation is a method for encoding predefined objects in Bitcoin script.
 It is similar to [CBOR (Concise Binary Object Representation)](https://cbor.io/) and [Protocol Buffers](https://developers.google.com/protocol-buffers) in that it precedes each field with an identifier.

 ## Encoding

 Encoding depends on the fields being defined in advance.
 It is not possible to parse data without the field definitions.
 This is so that type information doesn't need to be encoded and the space can be saved.

+BSOR simply precedes each field with an integer ID and provides some field counts.
+That with a predefined structure and field identifiers allows very light weight and efficient data.
+CBOR does nearly the same thing, but not in Bitcoin script encoding.
+Using Bitcoin script provides many advantages, some probably not known yet.
+One of which is it makes it easier to filter for specific data.
+CBOR requires first decoding the CBOR push data before applying a filter.

 ### Field Count